 Regarding to the performance on MuPoTS-3D, our camera-centric pose estimation accuracy beat the SOTA \cite{li2020hmor} by $4.3\%$ on PCK$_{abs}$.
 A few papers reported their results on $AP_{25}^{root}$, where \cite{Moon_2019_ICCV_3DMPPE} is 31.0, \cite{lin2020hdnet} is 39.4, and our result is 45.2, where we beat the SOTA \cite{lin2020hdnet} by $14.7\%$.
 We also compare with other methods on person-centric 3D pose estimation, and get improvement of $4.5\%$ on PCK against the SOTA \cite{lin2020hdnet}.
 Please note we do not fine-tune on MuCo-3DHP like others~\cite{Moon_2019_ICCV_3DMPPE,lin2020hdnet,li2020hmor}, which is the training dataset for evaluation on MuPoTS-3D.
 Moreover, the SOTA method \cite{lin2020hdnet} on person-centric metric PCK shows poor performance on PCK$_{abs}$ (ours vs theirs: 45.7 - 35.2, $29.8\%$ improvement), and the SOTA method \cite{li2020hmor} on camera-centric metric PCK$_{abs}$ has mediocre performance on PCK (ours vs theirs: 87.5 vs 82.0, $6.7\%$ improvement).
 All of these results clearly show that our method not only surpasses all existing methods, but also is the only method that is well-balanced in both person-centric and camera-centric 3D multi-person pose estimation.

-3DPW dataset~\cite{3DPW} is a new 3D multi-person human pose dataset contains multi-person outdoor scenes for person-centric pose estimation evaluation.
+3DPW dataset~\cite{3DPW} is a new 3D multi-person human pose dataset that contains multi-person outdoor scenes for person-centric pose estimation evaluation.
 Following previous works~\cite{humanMotionKanazawa19,sun2019human}, 3DPW is only used for testing and the PA-MPJPE values on test set are shown in Table~\ref{tab:3dpw}.
 As discussed in the Datasets section, the ground-truth definitions are different between 3D pose reconstruction and estimation where the ground-truth of 3DPW is SMPL mesh model, even we follow \cite{tripathi2020posenet3d} to perform joint adaptation to transform the estimated joints but still have a disadvantage, and the PA-MPJPE values cannot objectively reflect the performance of skeleton-based pose estimation methods.

-As introduced in 3DPW dataset, we select a subset of frames out of the original set with the largest detection errors, and run the code of the top-performing methods in Table~\ref{tab:3dpw} on this subset for comparison.
-Table~\ref{tab:3dpw} shows that even with the disadvantage of different definition of joints, our method is the 3rd best on original testing test, and becomes the 2nd best on the subset where the difference to the best one~\cite{kocabas2020vibe} is greatly shrank.
-More importantly, the $\delta$ of PA-MPJPE between original testing set and the subset in the 4th column in Table~\ref{tab:3dpw}, our method shows the least error increase compared with all other top-performing methods.
-In particular, the two best methods~\cite{kolotouros2019learning,kocabas2020vibe} on original testing set show 29.7 and 30.6 mm error increase while our method shows only 21.5 mm.
-The performance change of PA-MPJPE between original testing set and the subset clearly demonstrate that our method is the best in terms of solving the missing information problem which is critical for 3D multi-person pose estimation.
+As aforementioned, we select a subset out of the original test set with the largest detection errors, and run the code of the top-performing methods in Table~\ref{tab:3dpw} on this subset for comparison.
+Table~\ref{tab:3dpw} shows that even with the disadvantage of different definition of joints, our method is the 3rd best on the original testing test, and becomes the 2nd best on the subset where the difference to the best one~\cite{kocabas2020vibe} is greatly shrunk.
+More importantly, the $\delta$ of PA-MPJPE between the original testing set and the subset in the 4th column in Table~\ref{tab:3dpw}, our method shows the least error increase compared with all other top-performing methods.
+In the particular, the two best methods~\cite{kolotouros2019learning,kocabas2020vibe} on the original testing set show 29.7 and 30.6 mm error increase while our method shows only 21.5 mm.
+The performance change of PA-MPJPE between the original testing set and the subset clearly demonstrates that our method is the best in terms of solving the missing information problem which is critical for 3D multi-person pose estimation.